Autodesk/cloud-compute-cannon/docs/DEVELOPERS.md

 	http://localhost:8080

 You will see links to various dashboards.
 There is a button for Postman API requests that you can run against the service.

+## Git tags and docker image publishing

+The script below will git tag the version in `package.json`, update local copies of files that hard-code the version (unfortunately) and push the tags to github.
+This will trigger Travis CI to build and publish the docker images.:

+	./bin/version-update